-WHAT: Join us on June 3rd, 2018 for the third annual Race for ACE fundraiser!
+WHAT: Join us on May 2019 (date TBD) for the forth annual Race for ACE fundraiser!
 It’s an event that honors the courage, strength and life of Andy Ecker, while raising funds for pediatric cancer.
-We had an amazing turnout last year and raised over $115,000, and look forward to an even better turnout this year!
+We had an amazing turnout last year and raised over $100,000, and look forward to an even better turnout this year!

-HOW: To secure a bike, start a team, or make a donation, please click on the image below.
+HOW: To secure a bike, start a team, or make a donation, please click here.
 We are suggesting participants raise a minimum of $250.
 There are 130 spots available in the two classes, so start fundraising now if you want a chance to spin!
 If you would like to participate or join us at the bar, but do not plan to ride, we encourage you to contribute to an individual biker’s fundraising page, or to the group.